 All other Explorer Posts and their members were transferred to the Exploring Program in Learning for Life, which is a separate subsidiary corporation of BSA.
-Explorers are NOT eligible for Boy Scouting or Venturing Advancements unless they are also members of BSA as registered Boy Scouts, Venturers, or Sea Scouts..
+Explorers are NOT eligible for Boy Scouting, Sea Scouting, or Venturing Advancements unless they are also members of BSA as registered Boy Scouts, Venturers, or Sea Scouts..

 Venturing Advancement consists of four separate Advancement tracks:

-- The Venturing Bronze, Gold, and Silver Awards are available to all youth (male and female) in the Venturing program.
+- The Venturing, Discovery, Pathfinder, and Summit Awards are available to all youth (male and female) in the Venturing program.

-- Any male Venturer who has achieved the First Class rank as a Boy Scout in a troop or as a Varsity Scout in a team), or as a Lone Scout may continue advancement toward Star, Life and Eagle Scout ranks and Eagle Palms up to his 18th birthday.
+Scouts BSA Advancements - Any male Venturer or Sea Scout who has achieved the First Class rank as a Scout in a troop, (as a Varsity Scout in a team), or as a Lone Scout may continue advancement toward Star, Life and Eagle Scout ranks and Eagle Palms up to the Scout's 18th birthday.